Delay on broadcast erasure channels under random linear combinations: Proofs from

-Assume A2: State-independent receptions, heterogeneous receivers.
-Let the blocklengths $c,c'$ be given, with $c < c'$, and let the workload be $m > c'$.
-Let $T = T_{n:n}^{(c,m)}$ be the random completion time to transmit all $m$ packets with blocklength $c$, and let $T' = T_{n:n}^{(c',m)}$ be the time with blocklength $c'$.
-Prop.\ \ref{prop:monotonicitySamplePathInfFieldsize} may be restated:
+{\bf Case $ii)$} when $m > c'$ meaning the workload exceeds the larger blocklength $c'$.
+Let $T = T_{n:n}^{(c,m)}$ be the (random) completion time to transmit all $m$ packets with blocklength $c$, and let $T' = T_{n:n}^{(c',m)}$ be the time with blocklength $c'$.
+Prop.\ \ref{prop:monoSamplePathCombined} (case $ii)$) may be restated:

 We first prove the forward direction (necessity): $T'(\omega) \leq T(\omega), ~ \forall \omega \in \Omega \Rightarrow c' = kc$ for integer $k \geq 2$, which is equivalent to: if $c' = k c +l$ with integer $k \geq 1$ and integer $l \in \{1,\ldots,c-1\}$ then there exists $\omega : T'(\omega) > T(\omega)$.
 We begin with perhaps the simplest example showing that increasing the blocklength may increase the completion time for some sample paths.
 In particular, consider $n=2$ receivers and a workload of $m=4$ packets which are transmitted using one of two schemes: $i)$ a blocklength of $c=2$ for a total of $2$ full blocks, and $ii)$ a blocklength of $c'=3$ for a total of $1$ full and $1$ partial block, as shown in Fig.\ \ref{fig:samplePathBasicCounterexample}.
 The realization $\omega$ for the erasure channels is illustrated at the top of the figure for the first $6$ time slots, where $s$ ($f$) indicates a successful (failed) transmission for that receiver in that time slot.
 For this realization, the longer blocklength construction finishes after the shorter blocklength construction.
 The times $t_a,t_b,t_c,t_d,t_e$ are defined in the subsequent generalization of this example.